 The clinic provides outpatient and inpatient psychiatric care as well as day treatment for patients from all over Estonia.
 Due to its location, most of the outpatient patients come from Northern Estonia.
 The clinic provides inpatient assistance mainly to Harju County, Lääne County, islands, Rapla County and Lääne-Viru County.
 The number of Southern Estonian patients is relatively small compared to other regions.

-The Inpatient Treatment Centre of Psychiatry Clinic consists of 9 departments which have 226 beds altogether: department of neurotic and depressive disorders (Department 1), department of non-psychotic crisis (Department 2), two departments for patients with acute chronic psychotic disorders (Departments 3 and 4), department of acute psychiatry (Department 5), day-care department for dual diagnosis patients (Department 6), department of child and adolescent psychiatry (Department 7), department of general psychiatry (Department 8) and department of integrated treatment of first onset psychosis (Department 9).
+The Inpatient Treatment Centre of Psychiatry Clinic consists of 8 departments which have 226 beds altogether: department of non-psychotic crisis (Department 2), two departments for patients with acute chronic psychotic disorders (Departments 3 and 4), department of acute psychiatry (Department 5), day-care department for dual diagnosis patients (Department 6), department of child and adolescent psychiatry (Department 7), department of general psychiatry (Department 8) and department of integrated treatment of first onset psychosis (Department 9).

 The department of integrated treatment of first onset psychosis also provides outpatient assistance for patients with initial psychosis within five years from the first psychotic episode.
 The inpatient treatment centre guarantees 24h psychiatric assistance which is available for all persons in need of emergency psychiatric care.
 Also forensic psychiatric examinations are conducted at inpatient treatment centre; these are usually complex expertises which involve several experts.

 We have contributed to the development of staff – year by year, the relative importance of psychiatry nurses, psychologists and creative and occupational therapists in providing psychiatric assistance has increased.
 Also, we have improved the substance of our services.